nils-holmberg/scom-org/src/emo-readme.md

 Formulate theoretically motivated hyptheses..

-- H1a: Positive emotional language is positively associated to user engagement.
+- H1a: Positive valency of emotional language is positively associated with user engagement.
-- H1b: Intensity of emotional language is positively associated to user engagement.
+- H1b: Intensity of emotional language is positively associated with user engagement.
-- H2: Number of page followers is positively associated to user engagement.
+- H2: Number of page followers is positively associated with user engagement.
-- H3: Earlier time of post is positively associated to user engagement.
+- H3: Earlier time of post is positively associated with user engagement.

 # Methods
 - [TOC](#table-of-contents)